Rulial/pathintegral/README.md

-A game that is paying itself...
+AI Native Game Engine.

+Anna + Solo

 This is only a landing page at the moment.

+Raising Pre Seed. please check fhe website if yiu are interested.

 In the near future, this shall be the gateway to the metaverse.
-Stay tuned.

 https://path-integral.com/